India tells two state firms not to use China telecoms gear, source says

 Beijing has also come under fire over the coronavirus outbreak, with social media campaigns urging Indians to boycott Chinese goods.

-The effective ban on the use of Chinese network gear could extend to private telcos like Bharti Airtel and Vodafone Idea which also use it in their networks.
+The effective ban on the use of Chinese network gear could extend to private telcos like Bharti Airtel (BRTI.NS) and Vodafone Idea (VODA.NS) which also use it in their networks.

 “There will probably be some communication... may be not a cease and desist, but a plea to avoid using Chinese equipment in core networks,” a telecom industry source, who has worked closely with Chinese telecom equipment makers, said.

-Any ban could increase costs for Indian telcos, which would have to rely more on European firms like Nokia and Ericsson, as India has limited domestic expertise in telecom equipment manufacturing.
+Any ban could increase costs for Indian telcos, which would have to rely more on European firms like Nokia (NOKIA.HE) and Ericsson (ERICb.ST), as India has limited domestic expertise in telecom equipment manufacturing.

 Reporting by Sankalp Phartiyal; Editing by Euan Rocha and Alexander Smith